aFarkas/lazysizes/README.md

 }, false);
 ```

-The ``lazybeforeunveil`` event can also be used to add unveil effects:
+The ``lazybeforeunveil`` event can also be used to add unveil effects using JS:

 ```html
 <style>